This is our Honey Nuc Blog page to inform you about all the good things that surround our beautiful cottage

 Starting the walk, cross the Carey Burn Bridge then take the signed footpath to Broadstruther immediately to the right by the farm shed.
 This climbs quite steeply at first, up the side of Snear Hill and past a pine plantation on the left.
 It’s worth a mention at this point that in some parts of the surrounding hills, what were once much smaller footpaths and ‘trods’ have evolved (With the use of quad bikes for shepherding and the expansion of land management for game bird shooting.) into broader tracks.
 This is the case with the first half of this route.
 The ‘footpath’ is at first a hardcore track and then a quad track for most of the way to Broadstruther.
 It doesn’t at all detract from the beauty of the surroundings and makes for easier wayfinding to an extent, although my friend and I, using a rather dated map, were head-scratching at a couple of points because some previously used paths marked on maps are slowly being obscured as walkers use the newer and more obvious routes which don’t always follow exactly the same course!
 Little direction is needed though.
 Keep on the most obvious track when you come to a gate after the climb.
 As it gently descends there’s a small copse of trees on the left hand side of the next hill that the route skirts.
 Before long you come to a track junction.
 (NT 948249)

 Across the decline of Hazelly Burn and the open moor in front you can see Broadstruther, for a long time nothing but a weather-beaten ruin, but now a renovated and spruced up dwelling sitting in solitary splendour amidst the breathless nothingness.
 On a nice day that is!
 Seasoned fell runners familiar with the area might also be breathless at Broadstruther, it being the first of several checkpoints on the region’s most renowned and long running race, The Chevy Chase, a 20m loop from Wooler YHA taking in Cheviot and Hedgehope summit- and most of the remainder of this walk route but in the opposite direction.
+This track junction point is a good example of where deterioration of the original footpath has occurred though because formerly the trod to Broadstruther would’ve gone in near enough a straight line across Hazelly Burn and the moor to the buildings.
+Now that route has been all but obscured as most traffic, on foot or otherwise, takes the right turn at the junction, dipping into the Hazelly Burn ‘valley’ and follows the track.
+Following said track and going so far as Broadstruther itself would add about ½ to ¾ mile on the overall route distance first mentioned and it’s just an out and back section from the Hazelly Burn crossing.
+That crossing is a wooden footbridge near some stone sheepfolds a little further down the track after bearing right at the junction.
+The track goes through a ford.
+My friend and I didn’t extend to Broadstruther, instead turning near the confluence of Hazelly Burn becoming Broadstruther Burn at a second wooden footbridge a little further ahead and visible from the one over Hazelly Burn.

 Thereafter a lovely stretch of footpath follows the course of the Broadstruther Burn valley downstream, with the burn to the right.
 The path passes through an area of small rowans which were aflame with berries, and a growth of well established broom bushes which I imagine would look amazing when in bloom.
 We saw a slow-worm basking on the path and numerous big black beetles scurrying.
 The grassy path descends to the confluence of Broadstruther Burn becoming Carey Burn and crosses another wooden footbridge at a pine plantation.
 A little further on keep bearing right with the Carey Burn immediately to your right rather than heading up the hill on the path between the trees.